Mortgage-Backed Securities (MBS): What Are They And Should You Invest In Them?

-Mortgage-backed securities are a type of investment backed by a homeowners’ monthly mortgage payments.
-The return is a percentage of all the principal and interest payments associated with that particular security, with the individual investor return based on the size of their stake in the MBS.
+The return on an MBS is a percentage of all the principal and interest payments associated with that particular security, with the individual investor return based on the size of their stake in the MBS.
 These securities allow investors to participate in the housing finance market without having to buy and sell individual mortgages.

 How Do Mortgage-Backed Securities Work?

-Let’s take a step back for a minute and look at how a mortgage-backed security works.
 Let’s say you’re getting a 30-year conventional mortgage for a one-unit primary residence with a 20% down payment (80% loan-to-value ratio) and further assume that you have a 760 median FICO® Score.

 Once your loan is closed, it can be sold to either Fannie Mae or Freddie Mac as a conventional loan.
 When Fannie Mae buys your loan, they’ll take it and put it in a pool of other mortgages with similar characteristics.
 The pool could include 1,000 loans or more.
 Once packaged, Fannie Mae will offer the MBS for trading on the bond market.

 The requirements for inclusion in specific pools is dependent on individual loan characteristics and risk profiles.
 Every mortgage investor also has minimum standards for the loans they will buy.
-For example, conventional loans require a DTI of 50% or less and a minimum median FICO® Score of 620 or higher.
+For example, conventional loans usually require a DTI of 50% or less and a minimum median FICO® Score of 620 or higher.

 This determines the mortgage-backed security you would be placed into based on coupon rate.
 So how does the market factor into this?
 We wrote a second ago about how to read bond prices.